microsoft/pxt-arcade/docs/skillmap/space/activity2.md

 You can now use the direction buttons to move your space plane and the **🅐** button to lauch projectiles!

-Play your game in the simulator, then click "Finish" so you can publish to share with family and friends.
+Play your game in the simulator, then click **Finish** to return to the main page where you can share your game with family and friends!